-South-East Asia
+B. South-East Asia

-(Brunei Darussalam, Cambodia, Indonesia, Lao People's Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Timor-Leste, Thailand, Viet Nam)
+Brunei Darussalam, Cambodia, Indonesia, Lao People's Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Timor-Leste, Thailand and Viet Nam

-- 217. Since the previous global survey, ISIL has continued to lose territory in Iraq and the Syrian Arab Republic and has become more active in South-East Asia.
-ISIL-inspired FTFs have infiltrated the region and local terrorist groups continue to be inspired by, and pledge allegiance to, ISIL.
-South-East Asia remains a source, transit point and destination for ISIL fighters, as well as militants connected to, inter alia, the Abu Sayyaf Group (ASG) (also known as the Islamic State East Asia Province), Al-Qaida, and Jemaah Islamiyah. - 218.
-ISIL leaders endorsed the jihad declared on the island of Mindanao in the southern Philippines in 2016 and encouraged fighters unable to reach the Syrian Arab Republic to instead travel to the Philippines.
+189. Since the previous global survey, ISIL has continued to lose territory in Iraq and the Syrian Arab Republic and has become more active in South-East Asia.
+ISILinspired foreign terrorist fighters have infiltrated the region, and local terrorist groups continue to be inspired by, and pledge allegiance to, ISIL.
+South-East Asia remains a source, transit point and destination for ISIL fighters, as well as for militants connected to, inter alia, the Abu Sayyaf Group (also known as Islamic State East Asia Province), Al-Qaida and Jemaah Islamiyah.

+190. ISIL leaders endorsed the jihad declared on the island of Mindanao in the southern Philippines in 2016 and encouraged fighters unable to reach the Syrian Arab Republic to travel to the Philippines instead.
 Governments of the region expressed strong concern that ISIL would attempt to use the southern Philippines as a gateway to establish a foothold in South-East Asia.
-In May 2017, FTFs affiliated with ISIL and militants associated with the ASG and the Maute Group (also known as the Islamic State of Lanao) attacked and occupied sections of the lakeside town of Marawi, on Mindanao.
+In May 2017, foreign terrorist fighters affiliated with ISIL and militants associated with the Abu Sayyaf Group and the Maute Group (also known as Islamic State of Lanao) attacked and occupied sections of the lakeside town of Marawi, on Mindanao.
 Clashes with government forces erupted, leading to a five-month siege that devastated Marawi City.
-Following the siege, the Philippine Government established the autonomous local Muslim government in Mindanao and is making efforts to involve ex-terrorist groups.
+Following the siege, the Government of the Philippines established an autonomous local Muslim government in Mindanao and is making efforts to involve ex-terrorist groups.
 However, opposing militants continue to remain active in the southern Philippines, where they have perpetrated and attempted terrorist acts.
-The ASG has continued to operate out of the Philippines' southern islands, conducting kidnap-for-ransom and other attacks against maritime interests in the Sulu-Celebes Sea and Eastern Sabah region. - 219.
-ISIL claimed responsibility for attacks in Indonesia, Malaysia and the Philippines from 2016 to 2019.
-Governments of South-East Asia have expressed concern about continued support for ISIL and affiliated groups of this subregion and the region's attraction for FTFs.
-Military officials from the Philippines, Malaysia, and Indonesia have all noted the potential for FTFs to flow easily between Indonesia, the Sabah region of Malaysia, and the Mindanao Island area of the Philippines, as it is difficult to prevent the flow of militants across the Sulu-Celebes Sea and porous maritime borders.
-Indonesia, Malaysia and the Philippines have been working to enhance their cooperation at all levels under the Trilateral Cooperation Arrangement signed in 2016.
-219.

-Since 2016, pro-ISIL groups and individuals have continued to carry out mass casualty attacks, focusing on "soft" targets, including places of worship and hotels, as well as attacks against aw enforcement, and national government interests.
+The Abu Sayyaf Group has continued to operate out of the southern islands of the Philippines, conducting kidnap-for-ransom and other attacks against maritime interests along the Sulu-Celebes trade route and in the eastern Sabah region.

+191. ISIL claimed responsibility for attacks in Indonesia, Malaysia and the Philippines from 2016 to 2019.
+Governments of South-East Asia have expressed concern about continued support for ISIL and affiliated groups in this subregion and about the region's attraction for foreign terrorist fighters.
+Military officials from the three countries have all noted the potential for foreign terrorist fighters to move easily between Indonesia, the Sabah region of Malaysia and the Mindanao Island area of the Philippines, as it is difficult to prevent the flow of militants across the Sulu and Celebes Seas and porous maritime borders.
+Indonesia, Malaysia and the Philippines have been working to enhance their cooperation at all levels under the trilateral cooperation arrangement signed in 2016.
+Since 2016, pro-ISIL groups and individuals have continued to carry out mass casualty attacks, focusing on "soft" targets, including places of worship and hotels, as well as attacks against law enforcement and national government interests.
 In addition, the increase in the number of women becoming involved with ISIL and its affiliates, including in carrying out suicide bombings, continues to be a concern.